 As Gobekli Tepe was a discovery that has a magnitude to change the perception of history today, it aroused curiosity among people, which had a chain reaction that resulted in the pop culture.
 Netflix took the initiative to shoot a series named The Gift about Gobekli Tepe.

 Gobekli Tepe Archaeological Site, thanks to its mystery, is a major candidate to be the subject of many novels, TV series, and movies.
-As the excavations are still in process, Gobekli Tepe has been turned into a museum.
+As the excavations are still in process, the ruins has been turned into a museum.
 As the walking routes were built, the visitors can visit this historical place without disturbing the archeologists working here.

-Gobekli Tepe entrance fee is 55 Turkish Liras as of 2022.
-Tickets are free for children under the age of 8.
+Gobekli Tepe entrance fee is 20 Euros as of 2024.
 Museum Pass Turkey is valid at the entrance to Gobekli Tepe Archaeological Site, which is affiliated to the Ministry of Culture and Tourism.
+The information about the ticket price was last updated on March 20, 2024.

-There may be changes in the visiting hours of Gobekli Tepe due to various activities or restorations.
+There may be changes in the visiting hours of the museums due to various activities or restorations.
 Therefore, you are advised to visit the official website of the museum to see the latest status before you go.